 Greetings from the Lee Honors College advisors!

-We are here to support you!
-Though campus looks different this fall, our service to honors students remains accessible and reliable.
+We are here to support you with accessible and reliable service!
 First, learn who your honors college advisor is:

-Katie’s academic interests include time management, training and development, and technology.
-She is currently finishing her second master’s degree in Educational and Instructional Technology at WMU and has applied instructional design practices to advising initiatives in the honors college.
-On a personal level, Katie loves spending time with her family and friends, reading novels, and adventuring outdoors.
+Ms. Fox’s academic interests include time management, training and development, and technology.
+Having recently finished her second master’s degree in educational and instructional technology at WMU, she has applied instructional design practices to advising initiatives in the honors college.
+On a personal level, Ms. Fox loves spending time with her family and friends, reading novels, and adventuring outdoors.
 Her favorite dinosaur in WMU’s Dino Park is the triceratops because she loved the character Cera from the movie The Land Before Time.

-Anthony’s academic interests include basically anything remotely connected to the social sciences, including anthropology, sociology, primatology, gender, race and ethnicity, and religious studies.
-Away from campus, Anthony enjoys nature, sports, and family time with his wife, two sons, and two dogs.
+Mr. Helms’ academic interests include basically anything remotely connected to the social sciences, including anthropology, sociology, primatology, gender, race and ethnicity, and religious studies.
+Away from campus, Mr. Helms enjoys nature, sports, and family time with his wife, two sons, and two dogs.

-Anthony’s favorite dinosaur in WMU’s Dino Park are the Utahraptors.
-According to Anthony, “Raptors, just like us in the honors college, are all about community.
+Mr. Helms' favorite dinosaur in WMU’s Dino Park are the Utahraptors.
+According to Mr. Helms, “Raptors, just like us in the honors college, are all about community.
 While theirs is focused on wreaking bloodthirsty carnage on the world, ours is committed to supporting some of WMU’s most driven students to achieve their goals and graduate prepared to make an impact in their field and on the world.
 So, we are a lot alike.”

 Honors students should schedule and attend an advising appointment with their honors advisor at least once per year.